orbeon/orbeon-forms-doc/form-builder/actions-syntax.md

 [SINCE Orbeon Forms 2019.1]

-You can explicitly set the XPath evaluation context to the current iteration item within a `<fr:data-iterate>` with the `context` attribute set to `current-iteration`.
+You can explicitly set the XPath evaluation context to the current iteration item within a `<fr:data-iterate>` with the `expression-context` attribute set to `current-iteration`.

-In the following example, without the `context="current-iteration"` attribute, the second `<fr:value>` would evaluate within the context of the first service call's response.
+In the following example, without the `expression-context="current-iteration"` attribute, the second `<fr:value>` would evaluate within the context of the first service call's response.

 ```xml
 <fr:data-iterate ref="/response/row">